What is The Forge in Lemont?

 Laser tag is in a wooded area with many different types of structures and hills to hide behind.
 The replica guns made the game play more realistic with gun shots, kill announcements, and a distraught sound when you get hit.

 You play with whoever else signs up for the same time slot and there are more than 30 different game modes that you can choose from as a group.
-We did Team Death Match twice (system generated teams, which were different each time), and Free-For-All Deathmatch (each person for themselves).
+We played two rounds, one with every person for themselves, and the other on teams.
 Your number of kills and respawns are tracked on the display on the side of your gun and the laser tag leader from The Forge also announces the winner of each game.

 Laser tag is $30 for 3 games, which is approximately 60 minutes of gameplay including setup and instructions.

 There is a minimum age of 5 years old to play.
 The sensor is wrapped around your forehead, similar to a headlamp, so you can wear a bandana or hat underneath if you would like.
-Between a bandana and a baseball hat, we would recommend the hat.
-Our bandanas slid around a bit and we needed to adjust the band mid-game.
+While the laser tag gun is bigger, my 6-year old was able to easily run around the space and aim.

 Archery Range

-Want to shoot arrows in a more relaxed setting?
-There’s an archery range right next to Archery Battle Tag, separated by a solid fence.
-After a 5-10 minute orientation, you can shoot arrows and improve your accuracy for 50 minutes.
+There’s an archery range right next to Laser Tag Arena.
+After a 5-10 minute orientation, you can shoot arrows and improve your accuracy.
 It’s a fun sport to master by yourself or with friends and family!
-The archery range is $20 per person and outside equipment is not allowed.
+The archery range is only available with the Explorer Day Pass, it cannot be purchased a la carte.
+You are able to access the range all day, and outside equipment is not allowed.

 BMX and Mountain Biking: Pump Track